selcukes/selcukes.github.io/docs/03_guides/collections.md

         return resultRow;
         });
 ```
-This will produce a new DataTable with the following data:
+The resulting joinedTable contains the columns "name", "age", and "gender".
+Here's the data it contains:
 ```css
 [name, gender, age]
 [Alice, F, 25]
 [Bob, M, 30]
 [Charlie, M, 35]
 ```
-In this example, we used the join method to merge two DataTables based on the common column "name", and then used a lambda expression to merge the rows from the two tables into a new HashMap.
-The resulting joinedTable contains the columns "name", "age", and "gender"
+In summary, we can use the join method to merge two DataTables based on a common column, and a lambda expression to merge the rows from both tables into a new map.
+The resulting DataTable contains the merged data.

 ### AggregateByColumn
 The `aggregateByColumn` method in the DataTable class allows you to perform aggregation operations on one column based on the values of another column.